southkorea/southkorea-maps/README.md

 This repo hosts South Korea administrative division geodata in open formats that can be used to build static and interactive maps (e.g. with [D3](http://d3js.org)), and was inspired by [swiss-maps](https://github.com/interactivethings/swiss-maps).

+To see maps for Seoul, go to https://github.com/southkorea/seoul-maps

 ## Description
 ### Formats